eduardz1/CUDA-Path-Tracer/report/report.typ

   The algorithm can be visualized as a map-reduce operation, where each ray is mapped to a color and then the group of rays corresponding to each pixel is reduced to a single color.

+  Path tracing is fundamentally a Monte Carlo method, where we sample the light transport equation to estimate the radiance at a point in the scene.
+The algorithm is recursive, as each ray can spawn new rays when it hits a surface, this is done until a maximum depth is reached.

   = Design Methodology

   == Rendering